InvestorBrandNetwork (IBN) Recaps 2020 Milestones, Outlines 2021 Initiatives

 NEW YORK, Jan.
-21, 2021 (GLOBE NEWSWIRE) -- via InvestorWire -- InvestorBrandNetwork (“IBN”), an innovative corporate communications agency and diversified content distributor, today announces a recap of its milestones in 2020 and provides an overview of its plans for 2021.
+22, 2021 (GLOBE NEWSWIRE) -- via InvestorWire -- InvestorBrandNetwork (“IBN”), an innovative corporate communications agency and diversified content distributor, today announces via an InvestorWire Global Release translated into 12 languages to 56 countries a recap of its milestones in 2020 and provides an overview of its plans for 2021.

 Emerging in the communications arena with its first brand in 2006, IBN has recorded sustained and transformative growth.
 Today, IBN boasts a portfolio of 50+ brands with a collective social media audience that includes millions of followers.
 IBN’s proven track record serving 500+ client partners highlights its unparalleled value proposition for both public and private companies, bolstered by its expansive network of 5,000+ key syndication partners.